Skip to content

 The Landlady by Roald Dahl

 You may think of children’s books, giant peaches, and chocolate factories when you think of Roald Dahl, but that isn’t all he wrote.
-Until having children of his own Roald Dahl wrote fiction for grow ups including this spooky short story set in Bath.
+Until he had children, Roald Dahl wrote fiction for grow-ups, including this spooky short story set in Bath.

-This story sees a young man called Billy moving to the town of Bath for a new job where he ends up staying in a bed and breakfast which has a very unusual landlady.
-The bed and breakfast calls to him and he decides to stay only to find it filled with stuffed animals and fellow guests who never seem to leave.
+This story sees a young man named Billy moving to the town of Bath for a new job.
+He ends up staying in a bed and breakfast with a very unusual landlady.
+The bed and breakfast calls to him, and he decides to stay, only to find it filled with stuffed animals and fellow guests who never seem to leave.

-Bath’s historic streets will help you immerse yourself in the creepy feel of this spooky tale just be sure you have somewhere safe to stay the night.
+Bath’s historic streets will help you immerse yourself in the creepy feel of this spooky tale, so just be sure you have somewhere safe to stay the night.

-Haven’t read this spooky short story?
+Haven’t you read this spooky short story?
 You can read it online here.

 Frankenstein by Mary Shelley

 Mary Shelley’s iconic science fiction novel was the making of a genre.
-The horrific monster, Frankenstein, and his creation did not roam the streets of Bath.
-However, Mary Shelley herself lived in Bath during the time she wrote this classic horror.
+The horrific monster Frankenstein and his creation did not roam the streets of Bath.
+However, Mary Shelley lived in Bath when she wrote this classic horror.
 The story of Frankenstein shows a scientist, Victor Frankenstein, trying to create the perfect specimen using parts from human bodies.
-The creation does not go to plan and Victor is forced to live with the consequences of his actions.
+The creation does not go according to plan, and Victor is forced to live with the consequences of his actions.

 Halloween Staycation